21vincentchu/OpenAI-RAG-Training-Eval-System/readme.md

+# TO DO
+- Make sure this handles when multiple people are trying to use this
+- How are multiple conversations stored and how does that work?

 # OpenAI RAG Q&A System

 A document question-answering system using RAG (Retrieval Augmented Generation) with ChromaDB vector storage and OpenAI embeddings.
 Includes a Flask API server for integration with VR applications.